sen-tou/stvbyr-tech/content/blog/why-you-should-put-a-readme-in-every-project.md

 It's hell!
 What would you do now?

 With a simple README in the project you would be able to get a quick overview on how the forms logic actually works.

+## You can use Markdown

+Markdown is propably the most used formatting language on the internet today.
+A lot of companies use it.
+You can edit your twitch profile with markdown for example.

+The reason for this is that you can pick up markdown in no time.
+You just need a simple text editor and a markdown cheat sheet to get used to the syntax.

+You can do almost all things that you would do with HTML.
+Tables, Lists, Heading, Bold, Italic and many more.
+It's so powerful that even CMS Systems use markdown instead of wysiwyg-editors.

+I said almost because it depends of the kind of renderer that you use.
+Some don't support the full range of markdown.

+In order to parse markdown you need a tool that parses it.
+A lot of editors and IDEs include markdown support by default now.
+So you can render your markdown directly in the editor.

+But you don't necessarily need to render it.
+Markdown is still a text format.
+You can just open it up and start reading.

+Bonus: You can even export Markdown files as PDFs.
+So if you wanna send your README to someone that shouldn't be able to edit it you can export it as PDF and send it via email.